remi-moustamsik/CARRSQ_MindBridge/README.md

 How to use the model on the HPC:

-First, you must download the conda environment at this path:
+First, you must download the conda environment in the har drive at environment.yml:

 Then, you must import the .yml file to the HPC home folder \\hpc-fs\home.

-Then you must type: conda env create -f mindbridge-history.yml
+Then you must type: conda env create -f environment.yml

 Your conda environment is created!